Copyright Karen Schuenemann, Wilderness At Heart Photography. All rights reserved.

 My lifelong project is "Urban Wilderness".
 I have explored Southern California, from regional parks to small urban fields looking at the survival of critters squeezed into these diminishing spaces.
 For example the Red Foxes in San Pedro live on the cliffs overlooking the Pacific Ocean and are squeezed between residential construction and quite literally the ocean.
 Taking their photographs evoke such excitement and connection to our natural world for me.
 It is such a privilege to witness and photograph.
 I enjoy sharing my passion and concern through traveling and teaching Bird and Wildlife Photography.

 I am now leading workshops to Grand Teton National Park, Bosque Del Apache, New Mexico, and Africa.
 I'd love for you to join me on an adventure that you will never forget.
 Check out my new workshops for 2018 listed under the "Workshops" Tab.
 Fall Teton Photo Safari, 2019 Bosque are now scheduled.
-A special discount is available until July 15 for the Fall Teton Photo Safari.
 Check out the Workshop page for details!!
 These trips sell out quickly, so sign up soon!
-2019 Africa Safari is coming the week of June 18, 2018!
-Watch for this exciting news!
+AND The 2019 Africa Safari is finally here.
+I'm so excited to share the news about this amazing trip!
+Take a look on my Workshop Classes page to check out this incredible trip.

 Thank you for joining me on the journey!